MicrosoftDocs/learn/learn-pr/wwl-sci/security-copilot-exercises/includes/9-explore-embedded-purview.md

 In this task, you enable the Microsoft Purview plugin.
 For this task, you work in the standalone experience.

-1. Open the simulated environment by selecting this link (use the right mouse key and select,'Open link in split screen window'): **Microsoft Copilot for Security.**
+1. Open the simulated environment by selecting this link: **Microsoft Copilot for Security**.

 1. From the Microsoft Copilot for Security landing page, select the sources icon in the prompt bar.
     1. Expand the Microsoft plugins